beingy/beingy.github.io/_posts/2016-07-06-my-first-cli-data-gem.md

 ### NPR website

-couldn't scrape npr website
++ couldn't scrape npr website
-found web.archive.org
++ found web.archive.org
-still need to figure out a way to scrape npr website found NPR's Visual team's github (interesting find) couldn't decipher NPR website's repo found NPR API more research needed
++ still need to figure out a way to scrape npr website
++ found NPR's Visual team's github (interesting find)
++ couldn't decipher NPR website's repo
++ found NPR API
++ more research needed

 ### Amazon.com website

-tried a shortcut by scraping NPR's amazon links then found amazon.com/dp then found amazon.com/search
++ tried a shortcut by scraping NPR's amazon links
++ then found amazon.com/dp
++ then found amazon.com/search

 ## Publish Gem

-went smoothly with neighbor's help came to the conclusion that it is scary and nerve wrecking when things go smoothly better to see errors and fix them then to not see any errors - TDD doesn't feel like we are learning when things just working
++ went smoothly with neighbor's help
++ came to the conclusion that it is scary and nerve wrecking when things go smoothly
++ better to see errors and fix them then to not see any errors - TDD
++ doesn't feel like we are learning when things just working

 ## Updating Gem

-update files, update version
++ update files, update version
-commit, push git repo
++ commit, push git repo
-bundle exec rake release
++ `bundle exec rake release`

 # Breadth vs Depth

-trying to add too many features before a fully working prototype had to scale back and discipline myself to focus on shipping one working feature at a time
++ trying to add too many features before a fully working prototype
++ had to scale back and discipline myself to focus on shipping one working feature at a time

 # Challenges

-Scraping the invisible
++ Scraping the invisible
-Gem executable
++ Gem executable

-# Walk-through Demo

-2-3 minute walkthrough of Gem
-installation
-run program
-try features
-talk about interesting little details exit and thank you

 # Conclusion

-Felt good to have a good handle of Ruby to make progress in the CLI data gem.
++ Felt good to have a good handle of Ruby to make progress in the CLI data gem.
-Almost at every obstacle, able to look up resources, decipher quickly and implement into code to resolve the obstacle.
++ Almost at every obstacle, able to look up resources, decipher quickly and implement into code to resolve the obstacle.
-Felt the obsession to improve or add new feature to a working gem.
++ Felt the obsession to improve or add new feature to a working gem.
-Found it more interesting to work on fellow student's project to figure out challenges together and create new feature together.
++ Found it more interesting to work on fellow student's project to figure out challenges together and create new feature together.
-Learned so much about myself and also feel so empowering to have achieved this milestone.
++ Learned so much about myself and also feel so empowering to have achieved this milestone.